 The human body is a complex system.
 There are so many moving parts, doing so many different jobs, that a 1% change in any of those individual areas can make a massive change.
 Getting that extra percentage point drives a lot of people to extremes.
 We can all name one or two pro athletes who have gone too far in search of it.
 Cough, Lance Armstrong, cough.

 It’s different for regular just going about a normal gym routine.
 Things that are illegal in competition are not – at least not always – out of reach for the rest of us.
 But does this mean that we should take the risk with those banned substances?
+Of course not.
+A good and complete fitness routine is going to be safe and healthy for you.

 Staying Safe While Getting Fitter